Coach Ziana, CBT, CLC

 That's what honest people do.
 They discourage emotional entanglement with people outside their relationship, if that relationship is valuable to them.
 If you don't value your partner that much, then what are you still doing in that relationship?

-Let's make honesty the new norm.
+Let's make the resurgence of honesty the new norm.
 Just stop hiding shit from your partner.
 It's that simple.

 Coach Ziana.